Nanocryotron ripple counter integrated with a superconducting nanowire single-photon detector for megapixel arrays: Experimental results

 \subsection{Characterization of a single stage}

 Before demonstrating a multi-digit counter, we characterized a stand-alone stage to show its behavior as a T flip-flop or integer-$N$ frequency divider.
 Moreover, we confirmed that the same device could be used to count in different bases $N$ by tuning the bias current of $nT_1$.
-Figure \ref{fig: 1bit_meas}(a) shows the AWG-generated input pulses (100\,$\mu$s periodic bursts of 20 pulses) and the associated output voltage $v_2$ of $nT_2$ for different bases.
+Figure \ref{fig: 1bit_meas}(a) shows the AWG-generated input pulses (bursts of 20 pulses with a 100\,ns pulse period and a 100\,µs burst period) and the associated output voltage $v_2$ of $nT_2$ for different bases.
 The bias current of $nT_2$ was kept constant.
 The periodic spiking behavior of $v_2$ was consistent with the simulation results in figure \ref{fig: 1bit}(b): in base 2, the spiking frequency of $v_2$ was half of the clock frequency; in base $N$, the spiking frequency was divided by $N$; $v_1$ followed the clock signal (not shown for simplicity).
 Therefore, we confirmed that the stage behaved as expected without directly measuring the state $Q$.